OpenADP/openadp/NOISE_NK_GUIDE.md

 - Confusing API with multiple ways to do the same thing
 - Easy to get cipher pairing wrong
 - Verbose error handling
-- No clear examples for KK pattern
+- No clear examples for NK pattern

 **Our wrapper solves all these issues** while still using dissononce's solid crypto underneath.